TheLaughingDuck/advRlab4package/README.md

 * Run `check()` which will run a whole bunch of checks on the package, including running your unit tests.

 * Make sure everything you want pushed is pushed into the repository.
-Test that it is possible to install the package by going to the RStudio console and running `devtools::install_github("a_link_to_your_repository", subdir="your subdirectory")`.
+Test that it is possible to install the package by going to the RStudio console and running `devtools::install_github("User_name/repository_name", subdir="your subdirectory")`.

 * Create a release of the package on Github?